 So What Are The Lessons?

-This book is designed to bring you up-to-speed with how to use the multiprocessing pool as fast as possible.
+This book is designed to bring you up-to-speed with how to use the ProcessPoolExecutor as fast as possible.

 As such, it is not exhaustive.

 There are many topics that are interesting or helpful, that are not on the critical path to getting you productive.